Internships for Economics Majors

-Even if you choose not to sign up for the program, you may still visit Career Development for many resources.
+Even if you choose not to sign up for the program, you may still visit Career and Workforce Development for many resources.
 The site provides access to a variety of personalized, career-focused activities that will help you to get the most out of your ESU experience, including:

 - Free career assessments and career planning resources

 - Individualized career planning sessions with staff